 4. Trilogy of Terror (1975)

-This television offering from Dark Shadows producer Dan Curtis makes the top 5 by force of will alone.
+This television offering from Dark Shadows producer Dan Curtis makes the top 5 by sheer force of will alone.
 Three segments, all based on Richard Matheson short stories, adapted by William F. Nolan and Matheson himself, and all starring Karen Black in the lead to help maintain a thread of continuity.
 Curtis and Matheson were a force to be reckoned with in the 1970s, each coming off of successful television series and both producing their best work at the time.
-Even with the abundance of mid-70’s kitsch beating you up one side and down the other (oh!
-The Hair!
+Even with the abundance of mid-70’s kitsch beating you up one side and down the other (The Hair!
 The Fashions!), it’s still a pretty potent package.

 Karen Black knocks it out of the part, playing four very distinct and different roles in each segment.
 These stories basically rest on her ability to deliver the goods, and boy, does she ever.
 Mind you, you’re probably going to guess the outcome of at least one, or maybe even two of the stories, mostly because the innovative little ideas (circa 1975) have now been done to death, forty years later.

 Boris Karloff was on a career high in the 1960s, putting his name on TV shows, comics, and starring in movies alongside his friends, Vincent Price and Bela Lugosi.
 They all had a chance during this heyday to make hay while the sun was shining, and Karloff made the absolute most of it.
 Black Sabbath is one of the many American International Pictures’ low-budget thrillers that came out cheaply and quickly, but this quirky little anthology of tales had a few things going for it.
 In addition to Karloff himself as the horror host and star of the final segment, the whole shebang was directed by legendary thrillmeister Mario Bava.